 - Now check for updates, let us know this helps or not.

 Run System File Checker Utility

 Again sometimes Missing Corrupted system files may be the possible cause why you’re unable to get an update.
 Run the System file checker utility that scans and restores if any missing corrupted system files causing the issue.

 - Open the command prompt as administrator,

 - Type sfc /scannow and hit the enter key.

 - This will check for missing corrupted system files if found any the utility will restore them from %WinDir%\System32\dllcache.

 - Wait until 100% complete the scanning process After that restart windows and check for updates.

-- Also if SFC scan fails to restore corrupted system files, simply run the DISM command which repair system image and enable SFC to do its job.
+- Also if the SFC scan fails to restore corrupted system files, simply run the DISM command which repairs the system image and enables SFC to do its job.

 Did these solutions help to fix Windows 10 Update problem “we couldn’t connect to the update service.
 We’ll try again later, or you can check now.
 If it still doesn’t work, make sure you’re connected to the internet”?
-Which one work for you, let us know on comments below.
+Which one works for you, let us know in the comments below.
 Also, read